 It is essential for international students to organise either short or long-term accommodation before arriving in Australia so you know you have somewhere to stay when you get here.
 Searching for the right place could take a couple of weeks, so it is recommended that you book temporary accommodation before arriving.

-Students have many accommodation options to choose from at USC Sunshine Coast.
+Students have many accommodation options to choose from at UniSC Sunshine Coast.
 There are a number of student accommodation complexes within walking distance to the campus.

 You’ll find accommodation to suit your needs on the websites listed above.